 But that was his job and he did it well as a rule.
 How many Mets could say they did even that much last year?

 2009 was the kind of season when you didn’t want to watch much more than one at-bat in a typical Mets game, yet don’t dismiss the value of an assignment the likes of which Pedro Feliciano tackles.
 Years have turned on the guy who came in to get the big lefty and were, instead, gotten by the big lefty.
 Mets fans with any kind of long-term memory would do well to recall the concept of the lefty specialist as it’s played out over the past quarter of a century or so.
 Carlos Diaz acquitted himself nicely for a season (1983) and was then packaged with Bob Bailor to acquire Sid Fernandez.
-Dennis Cook was solid for a couple of seasons (1999-2000) when not blowing his top.
+Dennis Cook was solid for an elongated spell (1998-2000) when not blowing his top.
 And Mark Guthrie was regularly effective during his limited tenure (2002).
 Otherwise, it was a parade of paws whose talent had essentially gone south or rarely materialized:

 Tom Gorman; Joe Sambito; Randy Niemann; Gene Walter; Bob McClure; Jeff Musselman; Dan Schatzeder; Doug Simons; Rich Sauveur; Paul Gibson; Lee Guetterman; Jeff Kaiser; Eric Gunderson; Don Florence; Bob MacDonald; Ricardo Jordan; Yorkis Perez; Tom Martin; Jaime Cerda; Graeme Lloyd; Mike Stanton; Dae-Sung Koo; Royce Ring.